 - Follow the instructions provided, sending your BTC to the site’s Bitcoin address.
 This process takes about five minutes at most.

 - Once your BTC is credited to your gambling account, it will be converted into USD or mBTC (milliBitcoin), with which you can then gamble immediately.

-- When you win a wager and have met all bonus rollover/playthrough requirements, you will be able to withdraw in Bitcoin, since the Zelle-to-BTC process means that you’ve technically deposited in Bitcoin.
-And remember, BTC is the only way to get same-day payouts!
+- When you win a wager and have met all bonus rollover/playthrough requirements, you will be able to withdraw in Bitcoin/crypto, since the Zelle-to-BTC process means that you’ve technically deposited in Bitcoin.
+And remember, BTC/crypto is the only way to get same-day payouts!

 Since a Zelle-assisted gambling deposit is technically a Bitcoin deposit, you will be eligible for any of your chosen site’s increased BTC bonus options.
 Most sites offer boosts to those who use Bitcoin (or other cryptocurrencies) to deposit, as there are no transfer fees or international banking regulations with which they – or you! – must contend.
 Because BTC makes offshore operators’ lives easier, they sweeten the pot by giving you better welcome and reload bonuses for using it.